vcilabs/touchpoint-kit-ios/README.md

 # Touchpoint Mobile SDK
-The purpose of the Touchpoint mobile SDK is to create an integration between a mobile app and Touchpoint.
+The purpose of the Touchpoint mobile SDK is to create an integration between a mobile app and Alida Touchpoint.
 This integration enables the ability to publish and manage the Touchpoint activities that are displayed in a mobile app without the need to release a new version of the mobile app or make any code changes.

+Important concepts regarding Touchpoint can be found [here](https://touchpoint.help.alida.com/redirect.html#9C2DA302D89B4DCD8DE1377F84A07BD1).
+Some of these concepts are also described briefly below but the link above has a more thorough description.

 ## Minimum Requirements
 - iOS version 10.0